Santa Strawberries are one of the cutest holiday treats you can make. And they’re just as easy as they are festive.

 That being said, you can stuff your Santa strawberries with any white and creamy substance!
 Feel free to be creative.

 You can use cream cheese [vegan or otherwise], whipped cream, Cool Whip, or any version or combination you can think of.
+I know that cream cheese Santa strawberries are very popular.

 How To Make The Santa Strawberries